BioPhoton/ngRe/AvoidReactiveProgramming.md

-# How to Avoid Reactive Programming
+# How to Avoid Observables in Angular

 Angular is an object-oriented framework.
 Even if there are a lot of things imperative some services and therefore also some third party libs, are reactive.